Community

 Activities may include lessons or individual/group activities at the Lois and Milton Y. Zussman Center, the Gesher Diem Building, the Gesher Frank Building, at our community partner locations, art galleries and fairs, community expos, and at other organizations or public settings.
 Creative Expressions is currently offered to Clubhouse members, Choices Program participants, Brown Center participants, and Vocational Skill Builders.

-For more information, contact Craig Nowak at [email protected] or
+For more information, contact the Creative Expressions Program at 947-517-6895.

 Community Support Services